abinnquist/fNIRSpreProcessing/README.md

 To download: clone or pull repo to your desired local directory.

 OPTION 1: With GUI pop-ups
--Open runNIRSPreproc.m from main fNIRSPreProcessing folder -Hit Run (big green triangle) on runNIRSPreproc.m script, the script will add the paths for you.
+- Open runNIRSPreproc.m from main fNIRSPreProcessing folder
+- Hit Run (big green triangle) on runNIRSPreproc.m script, the script will add the paths for you.

 OPTION 2: as a function
 - In the command window: addpath(genpath('fNIRSpreProcessing'))